Tumypmyp/any-task/README.md

 Anytype has great desktop, Android and iOS clients.
 This project focuses on cross-platform compatibility using Dioxus, a modern Rust framework.

 The client is currently in active development and supports only the desktop version of Anytype.
-The android version will beome available upon the release of the Anytype API for Android.
+The Android version will become available upon the release of the Anytype API for Android.

 <div align="center">
   <img src="./notes/ui.jpg" width="500">